Email powers modern business and life - but it's not as secure as most people assume.

 Common Encryption Standards

 AES-256: Advanced Encryption Standard using a 256-bit key.
-Considered military-grade and virtually impossible to crack using brute force.
+Widely used for sensitive data and designed to resist brute-force attacks.

 TLS: Transport Layer Security protects emails in transit between servers - but does not encrypt email messages end-to-end (when used alone).